oSoWoSo/open-source_rules/README.md

 6. All software/format/hardware used by governments must be open source.
 7. No closed source software/format/hardware may be used, promoted or enforced by government.
 8. Government must fund developing of necessary open source software/format/hardware if not available.
-9. Rules are created publicly in simple readable form using choosed versioning control system (eg. git).
+9. Rules are created publicly in simple readable form using choosed versioning control system (eg. git) and commited after voting.
 10. Anyone can contribute to the rules.